-Increased confidence is the main goal of many women undergoing a breast augmentation.
-You (and your new boobs) will take time to get there though.
-Before you reach the healing journey’s end there’s a lot of (fleshy) things you may experience.
+Increased confidence is the main goal of many women getting breast implants.
+You will take time to get there though.
+Before you reach the healing journey’s end there’s a lot of skin related things you may experience.

 There's bad news and good news.

 The bad news: some women are just more prone to develop stretch marks :(

 The good news: you can help minimize that risk.
 Looking after your skin before and after getting breast implants is super important.

 My own Boobie Butter is a great way to keep your skin hydrated and give it the best chance of handling the stretch from your breast implants.

 If you do get stretchmarks, don't worry, they will fade.

 Will My Skin Break Out After getting Breast Implants?